fcrlms/TSP-GILS-RVND/README.md

 The table below shows the average cost and time (in seconds) of each instance after running this code 10 times in an i7-7700HQ

-The best known solutions of each instance area available at [https://elib.zib.de/pub/mp-testdata/tsp/tsplib/stsp-sol.html](https://elib.zib.de/pub/mp-testdata/tsp/tsplib/stsp-sol.html)
+The best known solutions of each instance are available at [https://elib.zib.de/pub/mp-testdata/tsp/tsplib/stsp-sol.html](https://elib.zib.de/pub/mp-testdata/tsp/tsplib/stsp-sol.html)

 | Instance | Avg.
 Time | Avg.
 Cost | Instance | Avg.
 Time | Avg.
 Cost |
 --- | --- | ---| --- | --- | ---|